Cray-HPE/docs-csm/install/deploy_management_nodes.md

     pit# csi pit validate --livecd-preflight
     ```

+    > Note: This check sometimes leaves the terminal in a state where input is not echoed to the screen.
+If this happens, running the `reset` command will correct it.
     > Note: You can ignore any errors about not being able resolve arti.dev.cray.com.

 1. Print the consoles available to you: